 Where to Stay: We stayed at Hotel Tivoli Avenida Liberdade for the first four days and in Rua das de Santo Antao at an apartment by Marriott Bonvoy for the next four days.
 There are lots of options available depending on budget and comfort.

-Best Time to Visit Mafra: The weekends can get crowded with long queues.
+Best Time to Visit Mafra: The weekends are crowded with long queues.
 So, prefer a weekday.
 The National Palace of Mafra is closed on Tuesdays.